bigelod/HaloCEWXR/README.md

 * Display the top-left corner "red pixel" for OpenXR frame reference to WinlatorXR VR mode
 * Create the /vr file if the Z drive exists on load
 * Try to delete the /vr file on close
+* Fit the game render window to the entire display
+* Remove the black borders (the red pixel OpenXR needs to be in the correct spot)

 # Stretch-Goal(s) / Unlikely Bonus Features: